-The Nomination Committee has been merged with the Incentives & Remuneration Committee in 2018 to become one Committee named Nomination & Remuneration Committee.
-The Nomination duties are represented in verifying the nomination applications submitted by Shareholders for participation in the election of Members of the Board of Directors and ensuring that the applications are meeting the prescribed conditions and controls under Qatar's Commercial Companies Law, Company's Articles of Association, and Corporate Governance Code.
-The Committee presents its recommendation on these applications for election in the General Assembly Meeting.

-The Remuneration Committee duties include setting the policies for Remunerating the Board Members, Executive Management, and Company employees, and ensuring proper implementation of these policies.
-The remuneration for the Executive Management will be based on the profit recognized at the end of the financial year, and the Committee raises its recommendations in this regard to the Board of Directors.
-The Committee held two meetings in the year 2019.
+- The Nomination Committee has been merged with the Incentives & Remuneration Committee in 2018 to become one Committee named Nomination & Remuneration Committee.
+The Nomination duties are represented in verifying the nomination applications submitted by Shareholders for participation in the election of Members of the Board of Directors and ensuring that the applications are meeting the prescribed conditions and controls under Qatar's Commercial Companies Law, Company's Articles of Association, and QFMA Corporate Governance Code.
+The Committee presents its recommendation on these applications for election in the General Assembly Meeting. - The Remuneration Committee duties include setting the policies for Remunerating the Board Members, Executive Management, and Company employees, and ensuring proper implementation of these policies.
+The remuneration for the Executive Management will be based on the profit recognized at the end of the financial year, and the Committee raises its recommendations in this regard to the Board of Directors, the Committee also submits an Annual Evaluation Report to the Board of Directors.
+The Committee held three meetings in the year 2020.

-Below are members of the Nomination and Remuneration Committee:
+Below are the members of the Nomination and Remuneration Committee: